-- Pre arrival Services available upon request
+- Pre arrival services available upon request Is this still relevant?

-- Assistance with student accommodation
+- Assistance with student accommodation This still relevant?

 Studying at Yorke Institute

-Yorke Institute provides a fair process for learning, by delivering quality and personalised learning experiences to all students.
+Yorke provides a fair process for learning, by delivering quality and personalised learning experiences to all students.
 Class sizes are optimized for students to receive personalized attention from our qualified trainers and lecturers.

 Teaching and Learning Strategies

-Yorke Institute’s learning philosophy is based on assisting students to form broad conceptual understandings while gaining depth of knowledge, skills and attitudes that will benefit them in their chosen field.
+Yorke learning philosophy is based on assisting students to form broad conceptual understandings while gaining depth of knowledge, skills and attitudes that will benefit them in their chosen field.